-FAQ #12: Can drinking water help with removing gallstones?
+FAQ #12: Can drinking water help with gallstones?

 Yes, it certainly does.
-Water and other liquids aid in the emptying of the organ and prevent bile build-up.
+Water and other liquids aids in the emptying of the organ and prevents bile build-up.
 This helps to prevent gallstones and other issues.
 Sipping water can also assist in helping you lose weight.
-According to studies, those who drink more water consume fewer calories and sugar.
+According to studies, persons who drink more water consume fewer calories and sugar.

 FAQ #13: Can gallstones disappear on their own?